dominik992/WeatherBot/README.md

 Installing packages (either with --save or --save-dev) is locked to exact version with `.npmrc` file.
 Use `ncu` command to check which packages need to be updated and to update them.
 Run `npm test` to make sure everything is working after updating packages as it should.

+## Connecting local server to Facebook messenger

+To connect your local server with Facebook messenger use we recommend using `ngrok` tool.
+Download and install it to your machine and then run `ngrok http <NODE_PORT>`.
+Copy the https link from console and paste it as to a Facebook messenger webhook section.

+## Connecting production server to Facebook messenger

+Setup ssl certificate for https connections on your server.
+Then setup facebook webhook pointing to your server.

 ## Learn more

 - [ECMAScript 6 features](https://github.com/lukehoban/es6features) ([pretty print](https://babeljs.io/docs/learn-es2015/))